rajasegar/eax/README.md

 You can press `q`, or `Esc` or `C-c` to quit the program at any time.

 ### How can I see the keyboard shortcuts for navigating?
-Press `?` to see the keyboard navigation shortcuts page.
+Press `?` or `!` to see the keyboard navigation shortcuts page.
+There is an [issue](https://github.com/rajasegar/eax/issues/7) with `?` when you open the help page from a page containing lists, hence in those cases you can use the `!` for help.

 ### How can I quickly navigate to home page screen?
-Press `h` to go to the home page.
+Press `0` to go to the home page.

 ### How do I navigate between different pages of the cli?
 You can use the arrow keys to navigate between pages, `Left Arrow` to previous screen